ritza-co/replit-docs-2/docs/tutorials/47-3D-game-with-three.js.md

 ```

 This creates a new renderer that will display our scene using [WebGL](https://developer.mozilla.org/en-US/docs/Glossary/WebGL).
 WebGL (Web Graphics Library) is used for rendering complex graphics, such as 3D scenes, on the web.
 It does this by accessing the graphics card on the user's device.
 The `antialias` property is used to determine if anti-aliasing will be used, which is a method that smooths jagged edges on objects.
 This makes our 3D world look better.
 The size of the renderer is set to the browser width and height using the `setSize` method so that our scene will take up the entire browser window.
 We then call the renderer's `render` method to tell the renderer to draw the scene using our created scene and camera.
 We then add the renderer DOM element, which is a `<canvas>` element, to the HTML document.
 The renderer uses the `<canvas>` element to display the scene.

 Now let's create our first 3D object, the player box.
 This will be the box that we move around in the game.
-In three.js, we need 3 things to create an object:
+In three.js, we need three things to create an object:

-1. Geometry - An object that contains the x, y, z points that makeup a shape.
+1. Geometry - An object contains the x, y, z points that make up a shape.

-2. Material - Surface of the geometry.
+2. Material - The surface of the geometry.
 Gives the geometry color and texture.

 3. Mesh - Geometry + material.
 This is what we will add to our scene.